dlu-ch/dbor-cpp/README.txt

     - Each char with a non-negative integral value < 0x80 represents an ASCII character with that code which is a member of the basic execution character set.

-    - float and std are represented as IEEE-754:2008 binary32 and binary64, respectively.
+    - float and double are represented as IEEE-754:2008 binary32 and binary64, respectively.

 Implementation properties: